 Should you consider getting a PhD while working?

-Getting a doctorate, especially while working isn’t for everyone, and it’s a big commitment.
-Before you commit to a PhD program, ask yourself “What is your ultimate goal?”
+Getting a doctorate, especially while working, isn’t for everyone and is a big commitment.
+Before you commit to a PhD program, ask yourself, “What is your ultimate goal?”

 The degree will likely take at least five years of full-time study, so think about what you want to accomplish in the next five years.

-If your goal is to become a professor at a university or research lab, then getting a PhD might be worth considering.
+If you want to become a professor at a university or research lab, then getting a PhD might be worth considering.

-If your goal is to earn more money than you would otherwise by working in an industry related to your field of interest, then getting a PhD might not be worth it.
+If you aim to earn more money than you would otherwise by working in an industry related to your field of interest, then getting a PhD might not be worth it.

 You’ll also need to consider how much time you’ll have for your job and studies.
 Furthermore, you need to consider the tuition.